 How to Acid Etch Metal/Copper and Brass Blanks for Jewelry

-Have you ever thought of metal as your canvass?
+Have you ever thought of metal as your canvas?
 Probably not.
-But it is, and it's easier to create designs in metal than you think.
+But it's easier to create designs in metal than you think.

 Acid etching copper and brass yields endless possibilities with impressive results.
 The materials needed are fairly inexpensive, and you may already have some of them at home.
 Acid etching metals allows you to create beautiful designs in relief.
 If you can stamp it, draw it, or write it, you can etch it!